cosmicjs/nodejs-website-boilerplate/README.md

 2. SEO ready<br />
 3. A contact form that sends an email to your email(s) of choice and to Cosmic JS for easy reference<br />
 4. Full-site search functionality<br />
-5. All content is easily managed in [https://cosmicjs.com](Cosmic JS) including pages, blog and contact info.
+5. All content is easily managed in [Cosmic JS](https://cosmicjs.com) including pages, blog and contact info.

-Sign up at [https://cosmicjs.com](Cosmic JS) to install this app with demo content to begin.
+Sign up at [Cosmic JS](https://cosmicjs.com) to install this app with demo content to begin.

 ###Get started
 ```